China considering replacing central bank head: WSJ

 ECONOMY STUMBLES

-China's economy has stumbled in recent months and is at risk of falling short of the government's 7.5 percent growth target, raising investor expectations that policymakers would further loosen fiscal and monetary policy to stoke growth.
+China's economy has stumbled in recent months.
+It is at risk of falling short of the government's 7.5 percent growth target, raising investor expectations that policymakers would further loosen fiscal and monetary policy to stoke growth.

 However, senior leaders, including Premier Li Keqiang, have publicly ruled out any dramatic policy easing, saying China cannot always depend on easy credit to lift its economy.
 Instead, he said authorities would only make "targeted" adjustments in the economy as needed.